marques-work/shellwords/README.md

 # Shellwords-TS

-Typescript port of [shellwords]()Shellwords provides functions to manipulate strings according to the word parsing rules of the UNIX Bourne shell.
+Typescript port of [shellwords](https://github.com/jimmycuadra/shellwords).
+Shellwords provides functions to manipulate strings according to the word parsing rules of the UNIX Bourne shell.
 It is based on [the Ruby module of the same name](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/shellwords/rdoc/Shellwords.html).

 ## Installation